bobbyiliev/101-linux-commands-ebook/ebook/en/content/005-the-tail-command.md

 tail -n 10 foo.txt
 ```

-This command will display the first 10 lines of file `foo.txt`.
+This command will display the last 10 lines of file `foo.txt`.

 You can also omit the `n` flag, this example will also give same result as above command: